 - Where you live – People who live outside the United States will no doubt have a harder time finding a broker that is penny stock friendly because some companies don’t accept people from certain countries.
 Luckily Interactive Brokers allows customers from countries like the UK and Australia but will need at a minimum of $10,000.

 - Quality of customer service – The bigger your account size, the better customer service you will receive.
 Brokers treat their big clients a lot better for obvious reasons and hate dealing with poor people.
 That’s why they discourage people from penny shares because they have received a bad reputation over the years and with good reason.
 90% of these companies represent terrible investments and are just not something you would put in your 401k.
 Many of them are just shell companies that will later become pump and dumps.

 - Trading Tools – For active traders, trading tools play a big part in their success.
 All the top brokers should provide live streaming quotes, free demo accounts, level 2 quotes, scanners, mobile apps and stock charting tools to perform technical analysis.
 Charging extra fees for trading tools is the normal practice.

 Too many people especially teenagers are too eager to start day trading.
 They see photo’s on Instagram of Timothy Sykes advertising his lavish lifestyle, traveling abroad in exotic locations.
 People want to start making money straight away.
 Instead be patient, take things slow and paper trade for at least three months.
 Remember you have to learn before you earn!
 Once you’re ready I recommend starting with at least $2,000.
-Etrade, Charles Schwab and Interactive Brokers are the top three discount penny stock brokers.
+Etrade, Charles Schwab and Interactive Brokers are the top three discount penny stock brokers worth trying out.
 At the end of the day, your ultimatum decision will depend on your own individual circumstances.